777arc/textbook/content/rds.rst

 By looking at the signal in the frequency domain, we notice the following individual signals:

 #.
-A loud signal between 0 - 17 kHz
+A high power signal between 0 - 17 kHz
 #.
 A tone at 19 kHz
 #.
 Centered at 38 kHz and roughly 30 kHz wide we see an interesting looking symmetric signal
 #.
 Double-lobe shaped signal centered at 57 kHz